mifki/df-twbt/PATCHES.md

     Go to the address after the comparison with `0x30000000`.
 Look for the first `call` instruction after that point, address of the called function is `p_render_lower_levels`. **On Windows** it may be a `jmp` instruction instead.

-7. The last one is `p_display`, which is only needed on Windows and OS X.

-    First, find references to `SDL_GetTicks`.
-Look for a function that calls `SDL_GetTicks` in its very beginning and then again after some time.
+7. **Windows & macOS only** Find references to `SDL_GetTicks`, look for a function that calls `SDL_GetTicks` in its very beginning and then again after some time.
 Go to its end, and look for the following code:

         call  SDL_SemPost
         ...